NHL and NHLPA Reach CBA Deal: The Must-Know Details

 Key Dates

-Training camps (Phase 3) would open on July 13, and teams would have to arrive in their respective hub cities of Edmonton or Toronto by July 26.
+Training camps would open on July 13, and teams would have to arrive in their respective hub cities of Edmonton or Toronto by July 26.
 Games would begin on Aug.
 1.

 If those dates were met, the league believes it could award a Stanley Cup by the first week of October.